 Creating a will while still young

 A surprisingly high number of people in Ohio and across the U.S. don’t have a will.
-This is especially true among younger people who aren’t thinking about the morbid possibility […]
+This is especially true among younger people who aren’t thinking about the high death […]

 A surprisingly high number of people in Ohio and across the U.S. don’t have a will.
-This is especially true among younger people who aren’t thinking about the morbid possibility of dying before their time.
+This is especially true among younger people who aren’t thinking about the high death rate among young adults.
 While a higher percentage of people are living longer than ever before in history, the United States still has a high death rate among people aged 10 to 24.
 Having a will can ensure peace of mind for everyone involved.

 A young person may not be thinking much about inheritors or large assets as reasons to have a will.
 They may not even have children or a family yet.
 Regardless, a will has many benefits beyond simple asset and inheritance matters.